-- The per-capita costs were updated to reflect experience since the previous valuation. - The health care trend was shifted to maintain the same immediate rate. - The mortality was updated to reflect more current rates based on the 2014 SOA study. - The actuarial cost method was changed to Entry Age Normal as a level percentage of payroll, per GASB 75 standards. - The discount rate decreased from 5.70 percent to 3.70 percent to reflect the current municipal bond market, per GASB 75 standards.

-3. Defined Benefit Pension Plan - Changes in Significant Plan Provisions, Actuarial Methods, and Assumptions
+- The per-capita costs were updated to reflect experience since the previous valuation. - The health care trend was shifted to maintain the same immediate rate. - The mortality was updated to reflect more current rates based on the 2014 SOA study. - The actuarial cost method was changed to Entry Age Normal as a level percentage of payroll. - The discount rate decreased from 5.70 percent to 3.70 percent to reflect the current municipal bond market. - 3.
+Defined Benefit Pension Plan Changes in Significant Plan Provisions, Actuarial Methods, and Assumptions